QuTech-Delft/OpenQL/docs/platform_ccl.rst

 should be specified at most once in the combination of sets of connected qubits.
 For instance, the line with ``"0"`` specifies that ``qwg 0`` is connected to qubits 0 and 1.
-This is based on the ``AWG-8 1, channel 0`` entry in Table :numref:`table_ccl_connections` This information is utilized by the scheduler to perform resource-constraint aware scheduling of instructions.
+This is based on the ``AWG-8 1, channel 0`` entry in Table :numref:`table_ccl_connections`.
+This information is utilized by the scheduler to perform resource-constraint aware scheduling of gates.

 ``meas_units``: This resource type is similar to ``qwgs``; the difference is that it is not constraining on the operations to be equal